sunfounder/pico-2w-kit/docs/source/pyproject/python_start/quick_guide_thonny.rst

     |sec_pico|

     Then click **OK** after entering the file name and extension **.py**.
-On the Raspberry Pi Pico 2W drive, you will see your saved file.
+On the Raspberry Pi Pico 2 W drive, you will see your saved file.

     |sec_name|